 In Spetses’ harbor, the sea taxis, local wooden boats, and other sailing ships from the region participate in the commemoration.
 A wooden boat that is built during the year is then set on fire, serving as an effigy of the 1821 Turkish boat.
 The show ends with fireworks and dancing through the night.

-On that night, there are many boats arriving from the Peloponnese, from Hydra, Hermione, and Porto-H,eli towns.
+On that night, many boats arrive from the Peloponnese, from Hydra, Hermione, and Porto-Heli towns.
 It is safer to book a room and a boat ticket in advance on that specific weekend.

 Discover a Modern Greek Heroine at Bouboulina’s Museum

 Spetses was the first island to deploy the flag of the revolution in April 1821.
 Its historical role in the Independence war still resonates nowadays in the pebble mosaic streets around the town center.

 The main character, Laskarina Bouboulina was the local heroine of the Independence war.
 There are many remembrance points in Spetses, from her old Mansion, turned into a museum, to Central Square.

 The museum, located inside the 19th Century mansion, is officially called the Bouboulina Museum.
 It’s now one of the top attractions in Spetses.

 Opened in 1991 by Bouboulina’s descendants, it honors the only female admiral in navy history.
 Many ancient furniture and paintings, as well as miniature wooden boats, help the visitors appreciate the elegant atmosphere in Bouboulina’s mansion.

 Her parents originally came from Hydra, but they moved to Spetses when she was a child.
 During the first days of the Independence war, she gave her fortune to arm ships and took on Spetses’ men to fight the Turkish fleet.